isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-04-post-from-pauper-to-philanthropist-the-tan-tock-seng-story.md

 Great-great-grandson John Tan (grandson of Tan Chay Yan), who runs several family companies, told The Straits Times: “The first thing people ask when they find out that you are a descendant of Tan Tock Seng is, ‘Oh, he must have left you billions of dollars, where is it?’”[^34]

 “That’s not true.
 Over the years, the descendants mismanaged and squandered the wealth, the war took its toll, and so by the time it came to our generation, we had to make it on our own.”
-Beyond what has been recorded publicly, “very little by way of documentation or material belongings has passed down the family”, he added.
+Beyond what has been recorded publicly, “very little by way of documentation or material belongings has passed down the family,” he added.

 In May 2016, news of the sale of a bungalow at 9 Cuscaden Road, home of the late Tan Hoon Siang, made the headlines – an indication perhaps that not all the wealth had been fritttered away.
 The house and its 25,741 sq-ft plot of land was sold for a whopping $145 million in May – one of the highest ever paid for a private property in Singapore.[^35]